 The construction of the artificial wave park Surf Snowdonia has kicked off in Wales, United Kingdom.

-Upon completion of Surf Snowdonia in summer 2015, the venue will be the first inland surfing center in the world that has the capability to host ISA World Surfing Championships.
+Upon completion of Surf Snowdonia in the summer of 2015, the venue will be the first inland surfing center in the world that has the capability to host the ISA World Surfing Championships.

-"It seems fitting to break ground on this monumental project in the same week that people the world over celebrate Olympic Day.
-The role Surf Snowdonia could play in surfing's pursuit of Olympic status is a phenomenal accolade for the project," says Steve Davies, developer of Surf Snowdonia.
+"It seems fitting to break ground on this monumental project in the same week that people the world over celebrate Olympic Day," says Steve Davies, developer of Surf Snowdonia.

 Surf Snowdonia is scheduled to open in Summer 2015.
 The Wave: Bristol is also planning to kick off its operations in the same period.